ywenc/snack-man/README.md

 ## Future Features
 - High Scores, saved locally within the browser
-- New Maze layouts for different levels
+- New levels with new, randomly generated mazes